 While the goals for cybersecurity remain the same for on-premises and the cloud, the approaches are different in each environment.
-You can’t apply the same on-premises security strategy to the cloud and think it’ll work—just like how you can’t use your car keys to unlock the front door.
+You can’t apply the same on-premises security strategy to the cloud—just like how you can’t use your car keys to unlock the front door.

-Like with all big moves and changes, it’s easy to feel overwhelmed.
+Like with all big moves and changes, it can feel overwhelming.
 At this point, you may have more questions than answers.
-Considering the challenges security teams face today with too many false-positive alerts, limited resources, new vectors for breaches, and more demanding compliance requirements, we understand it’s a big undertaking.
+Considering the challenges security teams face today more demanding compliance requirements, limited visibility of resources and threats, and dispersed infrastructure, we understand it’s a big undertaking.

 Security isn’t one size fits all, so make sure you consider a vendor that works as a partner to address your specific needs.
 However, there are important capabilities that will make your migration easier.
 You need a solution that provides you with:

-- Increased visibility across your entire infrastructure: You wouldn’t rely on a front door camera to show you what's happening in the backyard, so don’t choose a solution that only gives you part of the picture.
-With more endpoints, access points, and networks to secure than ever before, ensuring that you have total visibility from one single platform is essential.
-Using a platform solution saves you time trying to put the pieces together by giving you the entire picture at once for faster protection, detection, and response
+- Increased visibility across your entire infrastructure: You wouldn’t rely on a front door camera to show you what's happening in the backyard, so don’t choose a solution that only gives you partial visibility of cloud resources and threats.
+With more resource types to secure, ensuring that you have total visibility from one single platform is essential.
+Using a platform solution saves you time trying to put the pieces together information, thus speeding up protection, detection, and response.

-- Managing compliance: With so many rapidly moving parts and more access points in the cloud, staying on top of compliance is vital in order to avoid fines from GDPR, HIPAA, PCI-DSS, and ensure that apps are secure.
-Consider a solution that helps address compliance requirements today and for the future
+- Managing compliance: Rapid deployment and dispersed resources creates new challenges for staying on top of compliance, however it is critical to businesses to meet requirements from GDPR, HIPAA, PCI-DSS, and more.
+Consider a solution that helps address compliance requirements today and for the future.

 - Automation, automation, automation: Using a security solution that has extensive automation is vital to helping your organization simplify and scale cloud migrations.
-Automating as much as possible, from routine maintenance tasks to running compliance checks to API integration with other tools in your environment, will reduce the burden on your security team and give you more awareness into real-time threats
+Automating as much as possible, from routine maintenance tasks to running compliance checks to API integrations with other tools in your environment, will reduce the burden on your security team and give you more awareness into real-time threats.

 Security from a single platform

-Think of cybersecurity as the keys to your new home.
-Without them, you can’t move in.
-Okay, you could bust through a window, but now raccoons can come through that hole and steal your food.
-Similarly, you could just abruptly move into the cloud without a cybersecurity plan in place, but you’ve left yourself exposed to malicious actors who could steal your data.
+Think of cybersecurity as the keys to your new home – you can’t move in without them.
+Okay, you could bust through a window, but that creates a whole new set of problems.
+Similarly, you could just abruptly move into the cloud without a cybersecurity plan in place, but you’ve left yourself exposed to malicious actors who could steal your data, impacting revenue and reputation.
 With the proper security strategy and solution in hand, you can transition to the cloud smoothly and confidently.

-Trend Micro Cloud One™ is a cloud security services platform that provides security at every point of your cloud migration journey and security for hybrid (datacenter and cloud), multi-cloud environments and services.
+Trend Cloud One™ is a cloud security services platform that provides security at every point of your cloud migration journey to secure hybrid cloud environments.
 The platform is made up of expert cloud-native application protection platform capabilities (CNAPP) to address a wide range of security needs, add visibility, and provide context of the business application impacted by threats.